finos/rune-python-generator/README.md

 ## Roadmap

 The Roadmap will be aligned to the [Rune-DSL](https://github.com/finos/rune-dsl/) and [CDM](https://github.com/finos/common-domain-model/blob/master/ROADMAP.md) roadmaps.

+### Rune-DSL Updates

+Renovate will generate a PR when the version of the DSL has been updated at com.regnosys.rosetta:com.regnosys.rosetta.
+The PR will calrify whether the change succsessfully builds and passes JUNIT and Python unit testing.

+Any maintainer can merge changes that successfully build and pass the tests.

+Build or testing failures should be escalated to [@plamen-neykov](https://github.com/plamen-neykov) or [@dschwartznyc](https://github.com/dschwartznyc) for remediation.

 ## Contributing
 For any questions, bugs or feature requests please open an [issue](https://github.com/finos/rune-python-generator/issues)